SantiSB/PlatziConf/README.md

 ### Merge and Celebrate:

 Once your pull request is approved and any requested changes are addressed, your contribution will be merged into the develop branch.
-Congratulations, you've successfully contributed to the Paypal E-Commerce (PetShop) App 🎉
+Congratulations, you've successfully contributed to the PayPal E-Commerce (PetShop) App 🎉

 ## 👨‍💻 Tech Stack:
 ![react](https://github.com/SantiSB/e-commerce/assets/55597241/bf57b7ef-5add-4cb2-a8be-ddd7ad8720d3)